Creating an app with VS Code

 Considerations for Hot Reload

 Note that C# Hot Reload is not available when running with the debugger.
-In order to use C# Hot Reload, run the app using the following:
+See this section for more information on Hot Reload.

 In VS Code :